 - ‘In area’ enrolment is determined by residency in the local drawing area.
-Proof of residency is required (lease notice, rate notice and/or contract of sale or a sub-leasing agreement in the name of the applicant’s parent or legal guardian).
+Proof of residency is required using the Department of Education’s 100 point system (lease notice, rate notice and/or contract of sale or a sub-leasing agreement in the name of the applicant’s parent or legal guardian).
 Proof of legal guardianship may also be required to confirm residential status.

 - An enrolment buffer is maintained each year to accommodate local applicants who move into the area during the year.
-While this is a DEC requirement, there is no guarantee that the buffer will not be fully exhausted in any one year.
+While this is a Department of Education requirement, there is no guarantee that the buffer will not be fully exhausted in any one year.
 This may cause temporary challenges to local enrolment applicants.

-- Where no vacancies exist for an ‘in area’ student moving into the local area, the Principal will liaise with Miranda District Office personnel to find a place for the student at another local school until a vacancy becomes available.
+- Where no vacancies exist for an ‘in area’ student moving into the local area, the Principal will liaise with the Director Educational Leadership to find a place for the student at another local school until a vacancy becomes available.
 A position at Sylvania High School will be offered as soon as it becomes available, and will be a priority offer.

 In area application